FauconSpartiate/OmniWeather/README.md

     <img src="https://user-images.githubusercontent.com/49079695/172239606-01d727ac-17bc-4d49-90ee-4558da8448fe.svg"  height="200"/>
   </a>

 # OmniWeather

 A simple weather station, powered by an Adafruit ESP32 Feather.
-The measured results are uploaded every hour to a SSH server.
+The measured results are uploaded every hour to a GitHub repository via its API.

 </div>